 Unfortunately, once the soil is flooded, there is not much you can do but be patient.
 Just because a plant shows signs of distress doesn't mean it won't eventually recover.
 In the meantime:

-If the plants were underwater, clean them off with a hose, to remove and sludge and another residue.
+- If the plants were underwater, clean them off with a hose, to remove any sludge and another residue.

-Keep an eye out for diseases that will take advantage of stressed plants.
-The fungal disease, in particular, favors damp weather.
+- Keep an eye out for diseases that will take advantage of stressed plants.
+Fungal diseases, in particular, favors damp weather.

 - If the waterlogged plant is in a container and you can't move the container somewhere sheltered, take the plants out of the container and let them sit and drain on newspaper or cardboard overnight.
 Once they have dried enough to see the roots, prune off any that feel slimy, before reporting in dry soil.